TheKernalBlog/TheKernalBlog/_posts/2022-08-09-How-To-Change-Plymouth-Theme-On-Any-Linux-Distro.md

 ### Arch Linux

-`Comes with themes pre-installed Plymouth package`
+`Comes with themes pre-installed Plymouth packages`

 <a id="org6bf390d"></a>